Gitanjali988/Ecommerce-Sales-Power-BI/README.md

 ---

-## 📄 License
+#### 🔒 License

+Copyright (c) 2025 Fnu Gitanjali.
+All Rights Reserved.
-This project is protected under copyright.
-Please do not copy, modify, or distribute without written permission.
+This project and its content (including text, images, and media) may not be copied, reused, or distributed without written permission.